tlegard/two-rooms/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Transpiles the server and runs it<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br>
-Client calls are automatically proxied to [http://localhost:8000](http://localhost:8000) If you need to add more routes do it using express routes.
+Client calls are automatically proxied to [http://localhost:8000](http://localhost:8000)<br>
+If you need to add more routes do it using express routes.<br>
-If you need to change the configuration of the proxy do it in the package.json file changing the property "proxy": "http://localhost:8000" to "proxy": "http://localhost:8000/foo" or whatever your requirements are.
+If you need to change the configuration of the proxy do it in the package.json file<br>
+changing the property "proxy": "http://localhost:8000" to "proxy": "http://localhost:8000/foo"<br>
+or whatever your requirements are.

 ### `yarn run build`